TimNiklasWitte/AlphaCandy-Zero/README.md

 ### Window

 Run `./Window/PlayGame.py` to watch the AlphaCandy Zero play Candy Crush.
-Besides that, a GIF can also be created and specific weights can be loaded.
+Besides that, a GIF can be created and specific weights can be loaded.

 ```
 python3 ./Window/PlayGame.py